NU5050 - Metabolic Biochemistry for Nutrition (2023/24)

 |Credit rating for module||15|

 |Running in 2023/24(Please note that module timeslots are subject to change)||

 This module focuses on understanding key principles of metabolism.
 These principles are illustrated through study of the major metabolic pathways.
 How metabolism interacts with the nutritional environment is discussed throughout the module.

-The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications This module aims to provide an understanding of the principles of metabolism encourage an appreciation of the diversity and interconnection of metabolic pathways, relate these to nutritional status and to stimulate an understanding of the applicability of metabolism in a broad range of biological context.
-This module will also provide learners with the qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility and decision making.
+The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications This module aims to provide an understanding of the principles of metabolism encourage an appreciation of the diversity and interconnection of metabolic pathways, and to stimulate an understanding of the applicability of metabolism in a broad range of biological context.

 Balance of independent study and scheduled teaching activity

-Learners will be provided with the opportunity to acquire knowledge of the subject matter through a variety of teacher led activities and self-directed study.
-Teacher led activities will include traditional and interactive lectures (22 hours), problem solving and revision tutorials (9 hours), and seminar presentations (8 hours).
-Theoretical and practical problems will be employed to assist learners in the development of their analytical and problem solving capabilities.
-Learners will be given access to formative on-line quizzes (20 hours).
+Students will be provided with the opportunity to acquire knowledge of the subject matter through a variety of teacher led activities and self-directed study.
+Teacher-led activities will include traditional and interactive lectures, problem solving and revision tutorials, and practicals.
+Theoretical and practical problems will be employed to assist students in the development of their analytical and problem-solving capabilities.
+Students will be given access to formative on-line quizzes.

-To pass the module learners need to achieve a minimum aggregate mark of 40%.
+To pass the module students need to achieve a minimum aggregate mark of 40%.